BlueWallet/Website/privacy.md

 The company’s policy is to collect as little user information as possible to ensure a completely private and anonymous user experience when using the Service.
 We also have no technical means to access your encrypted storage content in any case.

-Aggregated data and basic usage events for analytics and application crashes porpuses is collected in order to maintain the integrity of the service and help users debug in case of errors.
+Aggregated data and basic usage events for analytics and application crashes are collected in order to maintain the integrity of the service and help users debug in case of errors.
 This data collection can be opt-out by the user at any moment from the application settings privacy options.

 Any information that you provide to us when you communicate with our customer or technical support, will only be used for purposes of addressing your specific support request.